 As you go further east on Java, you’ve got some incredible volcanos, such as the still-active Mt.
 Bromo (a spectacular sight especially at sunrise) and the blue-flame spewing Ijen volcano, where you can go right into its sulphur-spewing crater.
 Both these volcanos are popular sights, usually reached by either a short walk or a 4×4 ride—if you want more of a trekking experience you should look specifically into a trekking trip to Mount Bromo, or consider climbing Mount Rinjani on Lombok.

-Keep in mind that many tourist sites around Java will be crowded with domestic tourists, including large groups of school children who may shower you with attention.
+Many tourist sites around Java will be crowded with domestic tourists, including large groups of school children who may shower you with attention.
 They’ll want to take pictures or to practice English with you, and while this can be fun initially it can also get annoying quickly.
 Try to visit the popular tourist sites early in the morning to avoid being trailed by groups of overexcited teenage fans.
 Maybe that makes me sound like a sourpuss who doesn’t want to engage with the locals, but you’ll know what I mean when you get there!
-It’s worth having a bit of peace at these locations to appreciate them fully.

 Since Java is heavily populated and busier, it can be nice to put some quiet places in your itinerary.
 For example, I stayed an extra day in a small village near Mount Bromo, and spent the day just walking around the area (where I was constantly greeted by friendly locals) and having a nice bath in a volcanic thermal spa.
 This gave a wonderful break from the hustle and bustle of Java’s cities and the crowds that gather at all the famous temples and viewpoints around the volcanoes.
 Java is a fascinating part of Indonesia, but I also think it’s best enjoyed in combination with the relative calm of the other islands.
 After all the buzz and excitement, it’s nice to have a break.